 Make a happy playlist

 Last tip.
-You need music that distracts you, fills you with joy, and makes you not hate where you are.
+You need music that distracts you, fills you with joy, and makes you not hate what you’re doing.
 For me it was 90s club music.
-Rhythm is a Dancer, Two Times, Encore un Fois, etc. That’s just how cool I am!
+Rhythm is a Dancer, Two Times, Encore un Fois, etc… that’s just how cool I am!
 Make a playlist that REALLY makes you happy – preferably bouncy stuff that helps set a good pace.

 Find Your Time!